Frequently Asked Questions

 The MSCA Individual Fellowship and the BIENVENÜE fellowship are two independent programmes with separate selection processes.
 You can candidate to both.

-The experts evaluating your application (three for each project) will be choosen by a team of Breton academic library staff with the following elements:
+The experts evaluating your application (three for each project) will be chosen with the following elements:

 - name of the applicant, institution affiliation (both to avoid conflict of interest)